edvinasstaupas/blog-website/README.md

 `git clone https://github.com/edvinasstaupas/SPRING-blog-website.git`

-Then generate gradle wrapper jar in project directory
+Then run program:

+In Linux/MacOs/Git Bash:
+`./gradlew bootRun`
+In Windows PowerShell:
-`gradlew bootRun`
+`.\gradlew bootRun`

 And now you have a working blog website